richsalz/ietf-less-ad-work/draft-rsalz-less-ad-work.md

 We want the IESG to be staffed with the best possible people with the appropriate technical and management skills.
 In order to achieve this, the job must be achievable, rewarding, and not an insuferable strain on the ADs.
-But the high workload and constnt stress mean that this is not always possible.
+But the high workload and constant stress mean that this is not always possible.

 At the same time, the ADs must be funded, and this is usually by their